lofidewanto/bitemporal-examples/README.md

 You can take a look at some examples in this folder

-* bitemporal-daofusion: this is a bitemporal example using the framework from Erwin Vervaet and DAOFusion
+* **bitemporal-daofusion**: this is a bitemporal example using the framework from Erwin Vervaet and DAOFusion
-* bitemporal-envers: this is a bitemporal example using the framework from Hibernate Envers
+* **bitemporal-envers**: this is a bitemporal example using the framework from Hibernate Envers
-* no-temporal: this is an example without temporality, very simple example
+* **no-temporal**: this is an example without temporality, very simple example

 Have fun!